 Themes and Getting Beyond The Basics

 Now you have the tools you need to get you started building your own first page.
 But you may still wonder - what do I write about?
 How do I make my site a reflection of ME?
 I told you how my site started out.
 I didn't have a name for it.
 I didn't have a clue what to write about other than a couple basic paragraphs about myself.
 You WILL think of ideas for pages to add, I promise you.
 You WILL think of creative ways to set your site apart and make it special.
 It may not happen right away, but as ideas occur to you, write them down.
-Since I had been known as Teri most of my life, I decided to use the acronym "T.E.R.I." to name my site - Teri's something something Inc. - T.E.R.I.
+Since I had been known as Teri most of my life (though I don't use that name much anymore except by a few people who've known me for many years), I decided to use the acronym "T.E.R.I." to name my site - Teri's something something Inc. - T.E.R.I.
 I came up with Evergreen, since Washington is the Evergreen State.
 OK - Teri's Evergreen something beginning with R - it didn't take long to come up with "refuge".
-(And "Inc." for the I, but soon dropped the "Inc.") In spring '03, when I started using my legal name of Teresa, I changed the name to "The Evergreen Refuge".
+(And "Inc." for the I, but soon dropped the "Inc.") In spring '03, when I started going by my legal name, I changed the name to "The Evergreen Refuge".
 The first pages I thought of to add were my Christian testimony/marriage page, my furballs page and my interests page.
 Those and my index page were all I had for awhile.
 The other pages, I added gradually over the last few years as the ideas for them came to me.
 It will happen that way for you too!
 You may want to play around with using acronyms to name your pages as I have done, or you may have other ideas!

 Eventually, you will probably want to try using the many beautiful bordered and layered background sets that are available.
 I am going to tell you the secret of how I have been able to evolve into using mostly multi-layered graphics sets, which I feel give the rich and elegant yet friendly look that I strive for.
 I referred above to "the wonderful world of copy and paste".
 That is mainly what I do!
 I am NOT a huge HTML expert.
 I definitely do not have all the coding memorized to put together these wonderful graphics.
 And I absolutely do not have the artistic ability to design graphics myself.
 (I greatly admire people who do, and I am going to recommend below my favorite providers of free web graphics.)
 When you find a graphics set you want to use, here is all you do: on Internet Explorer, on the "View" menu, select "Source" (I imagine Firefox and other browsers have a similar menu command).
 The HTML code used on that page will appear on your Notepad!
 Then it is mainly a matter of keeping the table commands at the beginning of the site (you will "tweak" those to substitute the title of your page and your text colors and font), removing the code for the text and pictures in the middle (you will insert your own text and commands here), and keep the table commands at the end of the page.
 You will learn fairly quickly what the commands are that you need to keep in order to maintain the format, and which ones you remove to insert your own text.
 That's basically all there is to it!
 (And most of the graphics sites I recommend below do also have tutorial pages on their sites so that you can understand the basics of how to set up the tables to use their sets.)
 Once you have the HTML the way you want it, save to your hard drive.
 Then highlight everything, copy it by hitting "ctrl" and "C" at the same time, open your new page on your host's file manager; with your cursor at the top of the new page, hit "ctrl" and "V" at the same time to paste everything onto the page, and click "save".
 Then look at your new page and tweak where necessary!